danielemanuel/notes_app/README.md

 - implement more animations of components with CSSTRANSITIONGROUP package
 - notes , add note form , updateform; all of these components will have their own route, when the user adds a note will be automatically redirected to the list of notes page
 - for creating the form I will import the Redux Form, an awesome package that makes your work much easier and handling errors is very easy
+- for even better UI I would use Material-UI from React_JS
 - last: a very very very great looking interface ;)